MysteryPancake/Houdini-VBD/README.md

 ### 3. Update the velocities

-Update the velocities based on the change in position (same as XPBD).
-TinyVBD only included first-order velocities.
+Update the velocities based on the change in position (same as Vellum).

-I included first and second-order velocities (Vellum style).

 ```c
 // First-order velocities